 All these features do make Calibre a bit more complicated to use than your standard ebook reader, and its user interface may be a bit intimidating for beginners.
 But those that want something a little more advanced than Edge to read their ebooks, can do no better than this.

 Getting back to the free version, though, it plays nicely with ebooks in almost all of the popular formats, like EPUB, MOBI, FB2, PDF and a few others, including CBR and CBZ, which are usually reserved for comic books.
-A reading progress keeps check on how many pages are left, and allows you to continue from where you left off, while options like search, copy and translate, or set bookmarks make the experience of reading ebooks on your PC easier.
+Reading progress keeps check on how many pages are left and allows you to continue from where you left off, while options like search, copy and translate, or set bookmarks make the experience of reading ebooks on your PC easier.

 On the user interface side of things, while the UI provides for very fluent navigation and ebook reading, it’s a bit clunky for what is clearly an application designed primarily for desktop Windows users.
 You’ll either really love it, or really dislike it.
 And it’s certainly not light, with the program taking a while to load and open ebooks.
 Some optimization here would go a long way.
-On the flipside, a whole bunch of settings are available that let you customize fonts and colors, and the full screen mode completes the deal for a distraction free ebook reading experience.
+On the flip side, a whole bunch of settings is available that let you customize fonts and colors, and the full-screen mode completes the deal for a distraction-free ebook reading experience.